California will remake San Quentin prison, emphasizing rehab

-SACRAMENTO, Calif. — The infamous state prison on San Francisco Bay that has been home to the largest death row population in the United States will be transformed into a lockup where less-dangerous prisoners will receive education, training and rehabilitation, California officials announced Thursday.
+SACRAMENTO, Calif. — The infamous state prison on San Francisco Bay that has been home to the largest death row population in the United States will be transformed into a lockup where less-dangerous prisoners will receive education, training and rehabilitation under a new plan from California Gov. Gavin Newsom.

+The Democratic governor will discuss his proposed transformation of San Quentin State Prison during a visit on Friday.

-The inmates serving death sentences at San Quentin State Prison will be moved elsewhere in the California penitentiary system, Gov. Gavin Newsom's office announced, and it will be renamed the San Quentin Rehabilitation Center.
-Most of California's nearly 700 inmates facing such sentences are imprisoned at the facility, though some have already been moved.
+The facility will be renamed the San Quentin Rehabilitation Center and the inmates serving prison sentences there will be moved elsewhere in the California penitentiary system.
+The state has 668 prisoners facing death sentences, almost all of them male, and about 100 have already been moved, state prison officials said.

-''Today, we take the next step in our pursuit of true rehabilitation, justice, and safer communities through this evidenced-backed investment, creating a new model for safety and justice — the California Model — that will lead the nation,'' Newsom said in a statement.
+''Today, we take the next step in our pursuit of true rehabilitation, justice, and safer communities through this evidenced-backed investment, creating a new model for safety and justice — the California Model — that will lead the nation,'' Newsom said in a statement Thursday about the coming changes.

-The governor planned a visit Friday to San Quentin, which is also the California location where prisoners were once executed, though none have been put to death since 2006.
-Newsom announced a moratorium on executions in 2019 and dismantled the prison's gas chamber, and in 2022 he announced plans to begin transferring inmates sentenced to death to other prisons.
+The move by Newsom, who recently began his second term, follows his 2019 moratorium on executions and dismantling of the prison's gas chamber, as well as his 2022 announcement that some inmates would be moved from San Quentin to other prisons.

 Newsom's office cited as a model Norway's approach to incarceration, which focuses on preparing people to return to society, as inspiration for the program.
 Oregon and North Dakota have also taken inspiration from the Scandinavian country's policies.